EssCee/SC-s-New-Vegas-Rebalance/data/NVSE/plugins/Stewie Tweaks Readme.txt

 Make activating while using furniture not stand up, instead use movement to stand while seated.

 bNoSkillMessageIfIncreaseIsZero
 Prevent the 'skill increased by 0' if reading a book with no bonus.
+Additionally display fractional skill book increases to two decimal places.

 bCompassFadeLeftSide
 Fade icons for NPCs, doors etc. on the left side of the compass.
 Useful if using a centered compass.